Academic Regulations: Winter & Spring 2021

 - Students on Academic Probation will not be able to use courses taken with the Pass/No Credit option to increase their GPA.

 - Students in accredited programs and in programs involving external licensing/certification regulations may need to have grades for their courses.

 Students who are considering a change to the modified Pass/No Credit grading option should consult with their program directors or advisers before making the change.

-Note: To allow students to change grading options up to one week past the date when grades are posted in UDSIS, the University of Delaware will need additional time to process official transcripts for those who need transcripts in the summer.
-There will be a one- to two-week delay in posting transcripts to allow for grade changes to be processed.
+Note: To allow students to change grading options between February 11th and February 17th, the University of Delaware will need additional time to process official transcripts for those who need transcripts after the winter session.
+There will be a one-week delay in posting transcripts to allow for grade changes to be processed.